How I Discovered CBD Skincare with Lord Jones

 Finally, the latest addition to my collection – Lord Jones High CBD Formula Chill Balm ($75), with 200mg CBD per jar.
 This solid balm introduces broad-spectrum CBD blended into extra virgin olive oil, jojoba oil, shea butter, and cruelty-free beeswax, and I actually love it in this form the most.
 Even though EVOO is a pretty heavy oil and is not recommended for acne-prone skin, my skin absolutely loves it.
 I use this balm as skincare on my face and neck in the morning.
 The idea was to potentially counteract the redness that sometimes follows after chemical treatments.
 I was also hoping that the thicker consistency would help keep my skin better moisturized during this cold season.

 Am I totally sold on the wellness and therapeutic benefits of CBD?
 Nope, and I feel like more research is needed before we have any definitive answers, although preliminary small scale tests look promising.
 After all, even if pain relief is just a result of the placebo effect, if it helps then there’s no harm in it, right?
 For what it’s worth, from observing my own skin I noticed that CBD works pretty well for mild skin irritations and redness.
-However, it’s still not as game-changing as Centella Asiatica has been for that purpose but that’s just my experience.
-I know a lot of people who swear by CBD and claim that nothing works better for them, so the results are definitely YMMV.
-You’re better off just trying it for yourself than relying on online reviews.
+However, it’s still not as game-changing as Centella Asiatica has been for that purpose, but that’s just my experience.
+I’ve spoken to some people who swear by using CBD in topical formulations and claim that nothing works better for them, so the results are definitely YMMV.
+You’re better off just trying it for yourself than relying on online reviews, but make sure to buy from a retailer that allows easy returns.

 I actually wouldn’t mind trying CBD internally so I will be looking into that and share my thoughts once I find the right products.

 To sum it up, I don’t find CBD products to be miraculous and currently treat them just like any other antioxidant-rich skincare in my collection.
-Antioxidants are wonderful, but we don’t make a huge deal out of Vitamins C and E, right?
+Antioxidants are wonderful, but we don’t make as big of a deal out of Vitamins E, for example, right?
 I won’t deny that I enjoyed experimenting with Lord Jones products, though.
-I appreciate the cooling effect from the lotion, which helps with sore muscles [whether it’s the CBD allegedly doing the job or the menthol oxalate], the body oil comes in very convenient packaging making targeted application easy, and the balm has the loveliest texture that works really well for my skin.
+I appreciate the cooling effect from the lotion, which helps soothe sore muscles [whether it’s the CBD allegedly doing the job or the menthol oxalate], the body oil comes in very convenient packaging making targeted application easy, and the balm has the loveliest texture that works really well for my skin.

 What are your thoughts on the latest CBD trend?
 Have you tried CBD skincare or wellness products?
 Let me know in the comments!